scferro/scferro.github.io/_projects/(05) ml_robot_sorting.md

 ### Conclusion and Future Work

 This project successfully integrated robotics, computer vision, and machine learning to create an adaptive block sorting system.
+This system features a unique approach to training neural networks online via feedback and interaction with a human operator, as well as interaction between the different networks.
 The system's ability to learn and adapt to new sorting criteria, demonstrates potential for intelligent automation in industrial settings.
 Future work on this project could include:

 1. Extending the system to handle a wider variety of objects with more complex shapes and materials, perhaps using an object detection model or vision-language-action model.
 2. Implementing more advanced reinforcement learning algorithms to further improve adaptability and efficiency.

-By combining adaptive learning with precise robotic control, this project laid the groundwork for more intelligent and versatile automation systems.
+By combining adaptive learning with precise robotic control, this project lays the groundwork for more intelligent automation systems.
 The potential applications span various industries, from manufacturing and logistics to healthcare and beyond.

 ### Acknowledgements